 - 1) All sheep must be delivered to Memorial Park on Tuesday, July 15, 2025 from 9 11:00 a.m. - 2) Fair Weigh-in will be 10:00 11:00 a.m. on Tuesday, July 15, 2025.
 All sheep must be checked in at this time.
 Sheep will be released 1 hour after the show.
 The scales will be set up prior to weigh-in for everyone's use and only one weight will be taken during weigh-in.
-That weight will be taken for sale and show. - 3) All market lambs will be slick-shorn.
+That weight will be taken for sale and show.
+All animals will be subject to a sift at Fair. - 3) All market lambs will be slick-shorn.
 All market lambs will be weighed at designated time and divided into classes by members of the committee. - 4) Ewe lambs to be shown as market lambs need to be declared at the fair weigh-in, and slick-shorn. - 5) Sheep must meet breed characteristics.
 The committee reserves the right to move breed sheep that do not show breed characteristics, into the commercial class.
-Breed registration papers will be referenced. - 6) All SHEEP to be shown at the county fair must be brought to the May weigh-in on May 3, 2025 from 10:00 12:00 p.m.
-All animals will be subject to a sift and must be uncovered at the time of weigh-in. - 7) All SHEEP are to be tagged with a county ear tag and market lambs weighed on May 3, 2025 from 10 am-12 pm.
+Breed registration papers will be referenced. - 6) All SHEEP to be shown at the county fair must be brought to the May weigh-in on May 10, 2025 from 10:00 12:00 p.m. - 7) All SHEEP are to be tagged with a county ear tag and market lambs weighed on May 10, 2025 from 10 am-12 pm.
 State Fair animals must have a DNA hair sample along with an RFID tag.
 All sheep at the May weigh-in must be designated to an individual.
-All sheep must be entered into v2.4honline.com before May 15th. - 8) Showmanship is for any exhibitor.
+All sheep must be entered into v2.4honline.com before May 15th. - Showmanship is for any exhibitor.
 Each exhibitor is eligible for one showmanship class only.

-Junior showmanship: Grades 3-5 Intermediate showmanship: Grades 6-8

-Advanced showmanship: Grades 9-12
+Junior showmanship: Grades 3-5 Intermediate showmanship: Grades 6-8 Advanced showmanship: Grades 9-12